python-pillow/Pillow/docs/reference/ImageDraw.rst

     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.

-.. py:method:: PIL.ImageDraw.ImageDraw.line(xy, fill=None, width=0)
+.. py:method:: PIL.ImageDraw.ImageDraw.line(xy, fill=None, width=0, joint=None)

     Draws a line between the coordinates in the **xy** list.

     :param xy: Sequence of either 2-tuples like ``[(x, y), (x, y), ...]`` or numeric values like ``[x, y, x, y, ...]``.
     :param fill: Color to use for the line.
     :param width: The line width, in pixels.
-Note that line joins are not handled well, so wide polylines will not look good.

         .. versionadded:: 1.1.5

         .. note:: This option was broken until version 1.1.6.
+    :param joint: Joint type between a sequence of lines.
+It can be "curve", for rounded edges, or None.

 .. py:method:: PIL.ImageDraw.ImageDraw.pieslice(xy, start, end, fill=None, outline=None)